Determine The Type Of Triangle That Is Drawn Below

 Triangle JKL has sides with lengths JK = 5 cm, KL = 5 cm, and LJ = 8 cm.

 • Analysis: Two sides are equal (JK = KL = 5 cm), so it's an isosceles triangle.
 Since the sides are given, we don't need to measure angles.
-Therefore, triangle JKL is an isosceles triangle.
+Because of this, triangle JKL is an isosceles triangle.

 Example 5:

 • Analysis: All three angles are equal (60°), so it's an equiangular triangle.
 Since an equiangular triangle is also equilateral, it's an equilateral triangle.
 Also, all angles are less than 90°, so it's an acute triangle.
-Therefore, triangle MNO is an acute equilateral triangle.
+Which means, triangle MNO is an acute equilateral triangle.

 Common Mistakes to Avoid